hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

       + greter than the index range of the sequence: return an empty array
     + `end` (optional)
       + zero-based index before which to end extraction
-      + extract uo to but noy including `end`
+      + extract up to but not including `end`
       + negative index: indicating an offset from the end of the sequence, e.g., `slice(2, -1)` extracting the 3rd element through the second-to-last element in the sequence
       + omitted: extract through the end of the sequence (`arr.length`)
-      + greater tha th elength of the sequence: extract through to the end of the sequence
+      + greater than the length of the sequence: extract through to the end of the sequence

 ### 5.2.7 Built-in JS class: `Number`